razziel89/astar/README.md

 			// Create a name for the node, the algorithm does not use
 			// this value.
 			nodeName := fmt.Sprintf("x:%d,y:%d", x, y)
-			// Note that we increase cost to larger values for x and
+            // Note that we decrease the cost quadratically towards
-			// y, but quadratically for x for this particular example.
-			// Furthermore, we make the route through the middle
-			// preferred.
+            // x==5 and increase it for y towards higher values.
+That
-			nodeCost := (x-5)*(x-5) + 2*y
+            // way, the path through the middle is preferred. nodeCost := (x-5)*(x-5) + 2*y
 			// Nodes can take an arbitrary payload.
 You can attach the
 			// position, for example.
 We don't use any payload for